 This guide describes setup of a standalone HBase instance.
 It will run against the local filesystem.
-In later sections we will take you through how to run HBase on HDFS, a distributed filesystem.
-This section leads you through creating a table, inserting rows via the HBase shell, and then cleaning up and shutting down your standalone, local filesystem HBase instance.
+In later sections we will take you through how to run HBase on Apache Hadoop's HDFS, a distributed filesystem.
+This section shows you how to create a table in HBase, inserting rows into your new HBase table via the HBase shell, and then cleaning up and shutting down your standalone, local filesystem-based HBase instance.
 The below exercise should take no more than ten minutes (not including download time).